erjank/teaching/motivation.md

 themselves in the group on the losing end [[Wilkinson2011](biblio.md#wilkinson-pickett-spirit-level)]).

-> **Learning Not to Try**
->
-> In extreme situations, learners may developed [learned
-> helplessness]: when repeatedly subjected to negative feedback that
-> they have no way to escape, they may learn not to even try to escape
-> when they could.
+In extreme situations, learners may developed [learned helplessness](gloss.md#learned-helplessness): when repeatedly subjected to negative feedback that they have no way to escape, they may learn not to even try to escape when they could.

 Here are some quick ways to demotivate your learners: